How Much Does A Doctor Appointment Cost Without Insurance

 Can I go to urgent care without insurance?

 Of course.
-And you can simply walk in, no need for an appointment either!
+And you can simply walk in; no need for an appointment either!

 Urgent care is a little more expensive than if you choose walk-in clinics, but you’ll get better treatment and services at urgent care because of more resources and experienced doctors available.
-They are more equipped to treat serious injuries and illnesses.
+They are more equipped to treat severe injuries and illnesses.

 Factors That Influence Visit Cost